rezamonadi/gp_C4/README.md

-The result will be a completed catalog data file, `data/[release]/processed/catalog.mat`, with complete filtering information and a file containing preloaded and preprocessed data for the 162861 nonfiltered spectra, `data/[release]/processed/preloaded_qsos.mat`.
+The result will be a completed catalog data file, `data/[release]/processed/catalog.mat`, with complete filtering information and a file containing preloaded and preprocessed data for the 158821 nonfiltered spectra, `data/[release]/processed/preloaded_qsos.mat`.

 Building GP models for quasar spectra
 -------------------------------------

-Now we build our models, including our Gaussian process null model for quasar emission spectra and our model for spectra containing DLAs.
+Now we build our models, including our Gaussian process null model for quasar emission spectra.

-To build the null model for quasar emission spectra, we need to indicate a set of spectra to use for training, which should be nominally DLA-free.
-Here we select all spectra:
+To build the null model for quasar emission spectra, we need to indicate a set of spectra to use for training.
+Here we select all spectra in DR9 and not removed by our filtering steps.

-* in DR9
-* not removed by our filtering steps during loading

 These particular choices may be accomplished with: